 - In the Data pane in a Tableau Desktop worksheet, Tableau displays errors (red exclamation points) next to affected fields that are not part of the root table.

 If you attempt to use a published data source in a previous version of Tableau:

 - Tableau displays a warning that the data source is from a newer version of Tableau that isn't compatible with the previous version.

 - In the Data pane in a Tableau Desktop worksheet, Tableau displays an error (red exclamation point) next to the selected data source and a message that the connection needs to be updated.
 Click Show Details for more information about the error.

 Can published data sources be related to each other?

-No. Also, you can't edit or view the data model for a published data source.
+You can't relate published data sources to each other.
+But you can edit and view the data model for a published data source.

 If you want to combine data from published data sources, blends are currently your only option.

 How do extracts work with related logical tables?

 Extract data is now stored based on logical tables (replaces the Single Table option) or physical tables (replaces the Multiple Tables option).
 For more information, see Create an extract.